niemopen/niem-naming-design-rules/ndr6-outline.md

 | comp | Component | A data concept for a component of a NIEM data model. | 0..* | - | ComponentType |
 | ns | Namespace | A namespace of a data model component | 0..* | - | NamespaceType |

+A Model object is represented in CMF as a CMF message.

-A Model object is represented in NIEM XSD by a collection of XML schema documents that are assembled into a schema.
-The schema documents to be assembled are specified in terms of:
+A Model object is represented in XSD as a set of XML schema documents.
+One or more schema documents are provided to begin the set.
+Other documents are added, according to the @schemaLocation attribute in the import elements in each document encountered.
+Documents may also be added according to the @namespace attribute, as resolved through XML Catalog files, if provided.

-* zero or more XML Catalog files mapping URIs to schema documents, and
-* one or more schema documents, and
-* the @schemaLocation attribute in the import elements in each document encountered, plus
-* the @namespace attribute in the import elements, as resolved through catalog files, if provided

-If catalog files are provided, then a list of namespace URIs may be provided in addition to, or instead of, the initial list of schema documents.

 There will be one namespace object in the model for each namespace defined in the schema documents.
 The components in each namespace will be those specified by the XSD to CMF mappings defined in this section.

 **Rule 4-1**: A schema document representing a Model object MUST be a local resource.
 Retrieval of a remote resource during schema assembly is not allowed.